tanzeelRehman/zeldesk/README.md

-# zeldesk
+# Zeldesk

 A multiuser help desk web application where every user has a different role and permissions.
-These roles and permissions are managed by the admins of the systemultiuser help desk web application where every user has a different role and permissions.
-These roles and permissions are managed by the admins of the system
+The admins of the system manage these roles and permissions.

+## Tech Stack
+- Flutter (For Frontend)
+- Beamer (For managing deep linking)
+- Firebase (For backend)